ce482/ce482/README.md

 ## 👋 Hi there!
 I'm Chloe Eng

-🎓 I'm a junior at the University of Chicago studying **Computer Science**
-🎨 I'm also a multidisciplinary artist — I love drawing, painting, and sewing
+🎓 I'm a junior at the University of Chicago studying **Computer Science** 🤖 I'm passionate about **AI/ML**, **product management**, and **UI/UX design** 🎨 I'm also an artist — I love drawing, painting, and sewing
-🤖 I'm passionate about **AI/ML**, **product management**, and **UI/UX design**

 ---